Digital signage for manufacturing is perhaps one of the least considered applications of the technology as a whole.

 This does not mean, however, that the use of digital signage within this industry is any less impactful than some of its more familiar environments like retail.

-From reinforcing key safety information to displaying monthly targets, here we compile the best uses of digital signage for manufacturing:
+From reinforcing key safety information to displaying monthly targets, here we compile the best uses of digital signage for factories:

 1. Reinforce Safety Information